deekayen/aidstoscoutmastership/manuscript/health_and_strength!.md

 ![Make your boys realize that it is manly to be clean.
 Keep them busy with healthy activities - that's your best means for helping them to kick out smutty thoughts and unclean habits.](images/kick_thoughts.md)

 There is a great barrier of prejudice and false prudery on the part of parents and public still to be overcome, and this has to be recognised and handled tactfully.
 It is, of course, primarily the duty of parents to see that their children receive proper instruction, but a very large number of them shirk their duty and then build up excuses for doing so.
 Such neglect is little short of criminal.
-As Dr. Allen Warner writes:–
+As Dr. Allen Warner writes:-

 > Fear has often been expressed in the past that such teaching will lead to vicious habits, but there is no evidence that this is true, whilst ex- perience proves that ignorance on this subject has led to the moral and physical wreckage of many lives.

 This is only too true, and I can testify from a fairly wide experience among soldiers and others.
 The amount of secret immorality that is now prevalent is very serious indeed.

 The very fact that the subject is taboo between the boy and grown-ups is provoca- tive, and the usual result is that he gets his knowledge, in a most perverted form, from another boy.
 In *What a Boy Should Know*, Drs.
-Schofield and Jackson write:–
+Schofield and Jackson write:-

 > The sexual development of boys is gradual, and it is an unfortunate fact that habits of abuse are begun and constantly practised at a much younger age.
 If safety lies in the adage that ?to be forewarned is to be forearmed,' then boys must be told what is coming to them, for the critical period of puberty lies ahead of them, and no boy should be allowed to reach it in ignorance.